Spice Can Take A Likkle Heat

 On Sundays, I dedicate a portion of my morning to reading Jamaica’s two national newspapers, The Jamaica Observer and The Jamaica Gleaner.
 Between the two, there are countless stories of people achieving the unthinkable “despite all odds.”
 While these narratives are often framed as isolated incidents, I can’t help but think it’s a reflection of a specific trait ingrained in our national identity: the ability to work exceptionally hard regardless of the circumstances.

 What the past few years have offered followers of dancehall is a glimpse of the enormous impact the genre has in the mainstream world of music, even though its staying power has largely been propelled by non-Jamaican artists.
 With the release of Popcaan’s second studio album, Forever, and Spice’s Captured, we’re finally getting our seat at the table; approaching a moment where the pioneers and innovators are the faces, bringing the genre ahead.
 Spice, in particular, pushes through countless cultural and societal barriers (she’s part of an emerging wave of dancehall artists who openly embrace their LGBTQ+ fans) to cement her legacy.
 And I believe that she’ll accomplish much more in due time.
 Spice is confident she will as well.

-“That's why I put so much into my music videos, my performances, my wigs, the colours that I wear.
+“That's why I put so much into my music videos, my performances, my wigs, the colors that I wear.
 To lift up the genre.," she says.
 "I spice up the dancehall, the entire genre itself.
 I want to be remembered as that lyrical, energetic, vibrant female who really brought a huge light to the genre.
 Also [to be known] as the most creative, unique and talented artist to ever emerge out of Jamaica.”